🔍 Code Scanning with CodeQL - GH-SECURITY Practice Questions

 • Code Scanning scenarios for GH-SECURITY are frequently mapped to Domain 1 (10%), so read the objective carefully before picking controls or architecture.

-• Expect multi-service scenarios where Code Scanning interacts with IAM, networking, storage, or observability patterns rather than appearing as an isolated service question.
+• Expect multi-topic scenarios where Code Scanning interacts with workflows, security, collaboration, or automation patterns rather than appearing as an isolated question.

-• When two options are both technically valid, prefer the choice that best aligns with the exam's operational scope (Advanced) and managed-service best practices.
+• When two options are both technically valid, prefer the choice that best aligns with the exam's operational scope (Advanced) and vendor best practices.

 High-Value Code Scanning Concepts